What is the single most frequent concern I hear from business owners?

 “I don’t know if the Internet Marketing we are doing is working?”

-What they mean can be 2-fold, but the bottom line is always the same – is someone doing something and is it having any affect?
+What they mean can be 2-fold, but the bottom line is always the same – is someone doing anything and is it having any affect?

-The shortest path between those questions and the answer is “Reporting”. (and a quick test…more on that in a moment)
+The shortest path between the question and the answer you seek is Reporting. (and a quick test…more on that in a moment)

 The only way to know you are getting what you pay for is in the reporting, because you often cannot see “the work”.
 And even if you are shown “the work”, its still about the bottom line – sales.
 But measuring online visitors converting into in-store sales is not easy. ( and don’t let them tell you it is )